A note on commutators in compact semisimple Lie algebras

-\begin{Lem} Let $\fg$ be a compact semisimple Lie algebra and let $A,B\in\fg$.
+\begin{KLem} Let $\fg$ be a compact semisimple Lie algebra and let $A,B\in\fg$.
 Suppose that $A$ is orthogonal to some CSA.
-Then there exists a CSA $\fh\subseteq\fg$ which is orthogonal to $A$ and to $B$. \end{Lem} \begin{proof} Among all CSAs $\fh$ orthogonal to $A$, we choose one for which the orthogonal projection $B_0$ of $B$ to $\fh$ has minimal length $r=|B_0|$.
+Then there exists a CSA $\fh\subseteq\fg$ which is orthogonal both to $A$ and to $B$. \end{KLem} \begin{proof} Among all CSAs $\fh$ orthogonal to $A$, we choose one for which the orthogonal projection $B_0$ of $B$ to $\fh$ has minimal length $r=|B_0|$.
 We claim that $r=0$.
 Assume towards a contradiction that this is false.
-We decompose $\fg$ as
+We decompose $\fg$ orthogonally as

 Accordingly we have $A=\sum_{\alpha}A_\alpha$ and $B=B_0+\sum_\alpha B_\alpha$, with $A_\alpha,B_\alpha\in L_\alpha$.
 By assumption, $B_0\neq0$.
 Hence there is a positive real root $\gamma\in\Phi^+$ with $\gamma(B_0)\neq0$.
 We decompose $B_0$ further in $\fh$ as an orthogonal sum $B_0=B_{00}+H_\gamma$, where $\gamma(B_{00})=0$ and $H_\gamma\neq0$.
 Then and